Shopping in Spain

 Producing some of the highest quality wines in the world, a bottle of Spanish wine is among the best souvenirs to take home with you.
 Rioja, Chardonnay and Tempranillo are just a few of the most popular varieties.
 You can pick up a great selection of Spanish wines at local supermarkets or if you’re looking for something a little special, pay a visit to a specialised wine shop or bodega.

 Traditionally a shoe of the working classes, today the espadrille is a cornerstone of any summer wardrobe.
 Although you can find espadrilles in countries around the world, the genuine article can only be purchased in Spain, where these iconic shoes were invented.
-Rope-soled and with a canvas upper, espadrilles come in an array of vibrant designs and colors.
+Rope-soled and with a canvas upper, espadrilles come in an array of vibrant designs and colours.
 Casa Hernanz in Madrid has been making espadrilles since 1840 and is one of the longest-running espadrille manufacturers in Spain.

-If you go shopping in Spain, you’re sure to see many colorful hand-painted ceramic items.
+If you go shopping in Spain, you’re sure to see many colourful hand-painted ceramic items.
 Decorative ceramics are a centuries-old handicraft tradition in Spain, and some regions are famous for their beautiful handpainted wares.
 Toledo and Valencia are two such regions, the latter being famed for their floral motifs.
 The most popular ceramic items to buy in Spain are numerical tiles that can be used as house numbers, and decorative bowls.